 Between Moose Lake and Sturgeon Lake, Sand Lake Resort has lake cabins and access to the Munger Trail.

 Three miles from the trail at Sandstone, the Audubon Center of the North Woods rents an historic lodge on Grindstone Lake, $200-$225 for four, and rooms with private baths in a newer lodge, $40.

 Hinckley has several places to stay.

+**v5:**

+Between Moose Lake and Sturgeon Lake, Sand Lake Resort has lake cabins and access to the Munger Trail.

+Three miles from the trail at Sandstone, the Audubon Center of the North Woods on Grindstone Lake rents several historic lodges for groups.

+Hinckley has several places to stay.